hayatoito/google-step-tsp/README.md

 - `solver_random.py` - Sample stupid solver.
 You never lose to this stupid one.
 - `sample/random_{0-6}.csv` - Sample output files by solver_random.py.
-- `solver_greedy.py` - Sample solver using the greedy algorithm.
-You should beat this definitely.
-- `sample/greedy_{0-6}.csv` - Sample output files by solver_greedy.py.
+  this definitely.
 - `sample/sa_{0-6}.csv` - Yet another sample output files.
 I expect all of you will beat this one too.
 The solver itself is not included intentionally.
 - `output_{0-6}.csv` - You should overwrite these files with your program's